Bima42/docstral/server/README.md

 ## Deployment and LLM Client Architecture

-The final piece of the puzzle is actually talking to an LLM.
+The final piece of the puzzle is actually talking to a LLM.
 I wanted flexibility here because I knew I'd be bouncing between self-hosted models and Mistral's API depending on cost and convenience.

 Self-hosting with vLLM on Runpod has been great for testing, but it's expensive to leave running 24/7.
 Eventually I want to move to something like Infomaniak, but that's a future problem.
 For now, I needed an architecture that could swap between providers without rewriting half the codebase.